-First of all, you will have to download it from its official link at Microsoft.
-The latest version available as of date is Insider Preview Build 10130, available here.
+First of all, you will have to download the Windows 10 ISO from the official link at Microsoft.
 We will update this link once the final version is released.

 Create bootable USB media from ISO for Windows 10